Free Acorn Boardwalk Auditory Processing Game This post provides a free resource, the Acorn Boardwalk…

 The Kindergarten “Show and Tell” Method

 The way your child takes in information is the same for both their visual system and auditory system.
 Information is stored and retrieved by a series of steps that most children do automatically throughout the day without even thinking about it.
 Sometimes the process seems complicated and can be difficult for parents and teachers to understand.
-That is why we developed the “Kindergarten Guide” to auditory processing to help parents and teachers better understand the workings of their child’s auditory system and how they store information they receive in the classroom.
+The “Kindergarten Guide” to auditory processing can help parents and teachers better understand the workings of their child’s auditory system and how they store information they receive in the classroom.
 Let’s follow the process by using the “Show and Tell” method to simplify each step.

 Important: Before explaining the steps below, we assume the child is already listening and is paying attention.
 Children with attention and focus issues may need intervention in these areas before we can strengthen their auditory system for higher learning.